 Sometimes it’s as simple as making a shorter cut of the same video, or expanding on a really popular idea.
 Other times, you might have to go back to the drawing board, and take a fresh look at everything.
 Still, if you put in the effort, you can be sure you’re getting the most out of your videos.

 How are you approaching the end of the year?
-Leave us your top tips for succeeding with video in 2017 in the comments below!
+Leave us your top tips for succeeding with video in the New Year in the comments below!